Aethodia/Legislation/Kernel.rst

 Bootstrap
 =========
 | All non-kernel legislation is located in ./leg or thence, recursively.
-This non-kernel legislation has the legal power
+| This non-kernel legislation has the legal power to do anything, apart from contradict this kernel;  and this includes
-  to do anything, apart from contradict this kernel;  and this includes the power to restrict what other legislation can be passed.
+  the power to restrict what other legislation can be passed.
+| All non-kernel legislation considers the directory of this file to be its root directory.

 Notes
 =====